Peter Hoar: Boots

 In May 2023, it was announced that Hoar would direct and executive produce the first episode of The Corps for Netflix, inspired by Greg Cope White's memoir The Pink Marine.
 Filming of the series was extensively delayed in 2023 due to the 2023 SAG-AFTRA strike, with filming finally resuming in March 2024 and reportedly wrapping in August.
-In August 2025, the series was retitled as Boots and it will premiere on October 9, 2025.
+In August 2025, the series was retitled as Boots and premiered on October 9, 2025.